chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

   items:
   - text: Entrance Fees, Food, Drinks, (Tips optional)
 body:
-- text: If the **Tour Starts from Rhodes City**, then we will include the Highlights of Rhodes New Town.
-We drive up the hillside to **Monte Smith**, Acropolis of Rhodes City, for a panoramic view of the town (Stop Visit Photos) on the way we visit the Old Harbor, and the North point of the Island.
-Then you'll be driven to **South West of Rhodes 55 km / 37 miles** to Embona Village using an inland route.
+- text: "**HIGHLIGHTS OF RHODES NEW TOWN** \n\nIf the **Tour Starts from Rhodes City**, then we will include the Highlights of Rhodes New Town.
+We drive up the hillside to Monte Smith, Acropolis of Rhodes City, for a panoramic view of the town (Stop Visit Photos) on the way we visit the Old Harbor, and the North point of the Island.
+    Then you'll be driven to **South West of Rhodes 55 km / 37 miles** to Embona Village using an inland route."
   gallery:
   - thumb: "./img/Tour5/IMGP0905_mod_small.jpg"
     href: "./img/Tour5/IMGP0905_mod.jpg"